Martiusweb/isbullsh.it-boilerplate/README.md

  - Create tag pages, containing list of articles filterd by tag, these pages must be similar to home page.
  - Add css/js minifier operations during build.

+## Good practices

+ - Tag names (in article files) must be in lower-case